carlosayam/for_hivery/README.md

 ### Installation

-- Clone this repo
+Clone this repo

     $ git clone https://github.com/carlosayam/paranuara

-- To setup docker image and populate the database, run in shell
+To setup docker image and populate the database, run in shell

     $ install

 ## Usage

-Start `mongod` on standard port (27017).
+Start `mongod` on standard port (27017), with _unsecured_ access.
 Then run in shell

     $ run